 Choosing Between Bullish and Bearish Strategies

-To choose a side, you need to analyze the current upward and downward trend.
+To choose a side, you need to analyse the current up and down trends.
 Some traders use both the rise and fall of the market to adjust their strategies according to market conditions.
-Ultimately, the choice depends on individual goals, timing and the level of risk that the investor is willing to accept.
+Ultimately, the choice depends on individual goals, timing and the level of risk the investor is willing to accept.

 Conclusion